 Regarding 13MP and 12MP, the two still commanded the largest shipment share in Q1 2021 with 25.5 percent and 24.6 percent, respectively.

-The resolution of the front-facing camera is also improving continuously to shoot super-clear selfie images.
+The front-facing camera’s resolution is also continuously improving to shoot super-clear selfie images.
 In Q1 2021, the collective share of 20MP and above resolutions was back above 20 percent and the high demand will continue with widespread adoption across multiple price segments.